 - DO NOT disable the “Require Attention for Face ID” function in your device settings;

 - DO NOT register Easy Logon Service and Mobile Token Service if you have an identical twin sibling or relatives who look very alike; and

 - DO NOT register Easy Logon Service and Mobile Token Service if you are an adolescent while your facial features may be undergoing a rapid stage of development.

 - The Bank will not collect your fingerprint / Face ID.
 If you have any concerns about the fingerprint / Face ID stored on your device after termination of Easy Logon Service or / and Mobile Token Service, you may consider removing the fingerprint / Face ID.

 - Set a password for your mobile phone that is difficult to guess and activate the auto-lock function to prevent unauthorized access of your mobile device.

 - Use the latest versions of Operating System, Mobile Application and Browser.
-Don't use any jailbroken or rooted （"Cracked version"）mobile device which may have security loopholes while logging on to Mobile Banking Services.
+Do not use any jailbroken or rooted （"Cracked version"）mobile device which may have security loopholes.

 - Use default browsers originally provided by mobile device rather than newly installed browsers downloaded from other sources.

-- Use cellular network provided by your mobile device's operator instead of public Wi-Fi when logging in for mobile banking service.
+- Get connected via the services provided by your mobile telecommunication operator or a trusted Wi-Fi instead of public Wi-Fi when logging on to mobile banking service.